Army Civil Affairs Specialist (MOS 38B) are responsible for being a non-lethal liaison for local citizens in combat or crisis situations.

 Soldiers are required to be personable and know how to properly engage with the culture of a community.

-This role requires specialist to be able to speak with both civilians and any higher entities they may interact with.
+This role requires specialists to be able to speak with both civilians and any higher entities they may interact with.

 Working in this position requires individuals to work with a team just as well as they work individually.